 iCandy are known for their bold colours and the Lime comes in six different ‘Flavour Pack’ options: Turmeric (yellow), Glacier (sky blue), Mulberry (purple), Onyx (black), Cedar (red) and Lime (green).

-Michelle is grandma to 2-year-old Clay.
-They tested the iCandy Lime Pushchair on trips to the park.
+Tested by: Journalist Michelle is grandma to 2-year-old Clay.
+They tested the iCandy Lime Pushchair on trips around the city and to the park.

 As the very happy owner of an iCandy Strawberry Pushchair, I was eager to see how the iCandy Lime would differ, and I wasn’t disappointed – I absolute adore this product.

 The box the iCandy Lime arrived in was a lot smaller than that of the iCandy Strawberry.

 I received the Flavour Pack in lime green and at first I was a little unsure, but once assembled the colour was not too bold and the overall finish was quite sleek.

 Is the iCandy Lime Pushchair easy to assemble?

 The pushchair came three-quarters assembled.
 All I had to do was click the wheels into their respective holes and place the seat on the frame – a very simple procedure.
 From opening the box it took no more than 10 minutes to be up and running.